-- Find a sound that resonates with your app and use it in a context that will delight your users and consider introducing it in the first 15 seconds.
+- Find a audible sound that resonates with your app and use it in a context that will delight your users and consider introducing it in the first 15 seconds.

 - If you want to use mobile ad networks don’t expect them to have inventory out-of-the-gate rather expect a trickle of ads (if any) that may not ramp very quickly.
 Of course, this will be related to the type of app you’re developing but still don’t accept quoted earnings to be even close early on.
 And be sure to ask for weekly reporting.

-- Don’t expect 3rd party mobile ad SDK’s to be stable as none of the ones we used came without problems requiring updated builds (aside from Google).
+- Don’t expect 3rd party mobile ad SDK’s to be stable as none of the ones we used came without fairly significant problems requiring updated builds (aside from Google).
 Be sure to test your app with ads and consider having an option to disable loading of the SDK server-side in case something goes wrong (like it’s crashing your app).

 - A surprising percentage (at least to me) of our users have Bluetooth enabled.
 Significantly higher than the research I found on the web suggested.